dmxt/weather-express-api/README.md

    ```

 ## 3. Install required packages
-Install two packages `axios` `express` with either npm or yarn but not both.
+Install packages with either npm or yarn, but not both.

 `npm install axios express`